andrestack/hinterland-web/src/content/blog/how-can-a-website-help-with-conversions.md

 {
   "draft": false,
   "title": "How Can a Website Help You Getting more Conversions?", "snippet": "Wondering how a website can help boost your business?
-On this blog post I am sharing 6 effective strategies that are guaranteed to improve conversion. ", "image":
+Here are 6 effective strategies that are guaranteed to improve conversion. ", "image":
     {
       "src": "https://pub-72408206c0cf4600bc497ef0bdbc7c1a.r2.dev/blog-conversions.png",